12th Infantry Division (Wehrmacht): Re-activation

 The division was re-activated in September 1944, where it was sent to the newly created Western Front.
 Again placed under the command of Colonel Gerhard Engel, the division – at some point being redesignated the "12th Volksgrenadier Division" (German: 12.
 Volksgrenadier-division) – was at a strength of some 12,800 men.
 With Allied forces approaching the Siegfried Line, the division was made a line division against the Siegfried Line near Aachen.
 On September 15, elements of the division arrived at the command post of LXXXI Corps where; in the evening they were given orders by the 7th Army to continue the defence of Aachen and to launch a counterattack on the building Allied forces crossing the Ruhr, by first staging near Eschweiler.
 The following day, elements of the 9th Panzer Division were added to the 12th Volksgrenadier, which was now well-equipped – at least in comparison to other, starving divisions.
 It then proceeded to take command of the immediate area around Düren.
 A meeting between chiefs of staff of the 12th Volksgrenadier and the 9th Panzer Divisions took place on the evening to decide on how to plan their joint-attack on the river Mausbach set for the following day.

-The division later saw action in the Western Front in the Ardennes as part of the 6th Panzer Army's I SS-Panzer Corps, where it took part in the Battle of the Hurtgen Forest.
+The division continued to see action on the Western Front in the Ardennes as part of the 6th Panzer Army's I SS-Panzer Corps during the Battle of the Bulge.
 On January 1, Lieutenant General Engel was seriously wounded by Allied forces, and Colonel Rudolf Langhaeuser assumed temporary command until Engel's return in February.
 When the offensive failed, the 6th Panzer Army left for Hungary, leaving the division behind to fight off the approaching Americans.
 The division was encircled near Wuppertal with Army Group B within the Ruhr Pocket.
 On April 12, Major General Koenig assumed command of the division, having also assumed command of the 272nd Volksgrenadier Division.
 As the Pocket collapsed, Koenig was captured at Wuppertal on April 18.